IP licence agreement template

 These agreements allow the licensee to use written text, software, images, music, inventions, designs, systems, plans, objects or any other intellectual property in as wide or narrow a range of circumstances as you choose.
-These are flexible contracts that protect your interest and enable a smooth and reasonable deal.
+A licence agreement is a contract between two parties: the licensor and the licensee.

 Templates